 When I am not writing or working, I spend time with my amazing husband.
 We have been married for fifteen wonderful years and have three sweet children.
 In my free time, I love coffee, rockhounding with my husband and kids, and distracting myself from housework.

 I love to hear from readers.
-You can connect with me at my website at www.tarifaris.com
+You can connect with me on my website at www.tarifaris.com

 You may also like: